Monica Adventures: Products

 A collection of 5 dolls of Monica, Maggy and Marina in their teenage versions featured in this series were sold in 2009 by toy manufacturer Gulliver.
 A card game based on the first saga with 110 cards was also released in 2009 by Panini Comics.

 Two books were released in 2010, with the titles Coisas que os Garotos Devem Saber (Things that the Boys Should Know) and Coisas que as Garotas Devem Saber (Things that the Girls Should Know).
 They often talk of puberty, relationships, and sexuality.

 Reception

 During its debut, the series were criticized for changes in the characters and narrative, but the comic was a sales success in its first year.
 Fábio Yabu, who declared that Mauricio de Sousa is one of his idols, criticized the first saga for presenting drastic changes in the characters compared to their original versions (mainly Monica), in addition to the excess of references to Japanese culture.
 In the early years, comics had high sales, surpassing the sales of American comics such as Marvel and DC Comics.
 In 2009, a series based on Little Lulu titled Luluzinha Teen e sua Turma was launched, also featuring a teenage, manga-style version of the character as a way of trying to compete with Monica Adventures.
 Later in 2010, a manga-style comic book was launched starring Renato Aragão's character Didi, previously known for the comedy TV series Os Trapalhões.
+In an interview for Folha de S.Paulo, Ziraldo mentioned that he did not care for the trend of creating older versions of child characters, and in his words saying "You don't age a character!", and made it clear that there would be no teenage version of his character O Menino Maluquinho.